thommevans/linvb/README.md

 linvb
 =====

-A Python package for variational Bayes linear regression.
+A Python package for variational Bayes (VB) linear regression.

 This code is currently a bit outdated and various things probably need to be fixed up, eg. importing some external packages may be broken.